 The beekeeper will want information about the swarm’s location.
 What is the address or GPS coordinates of the swarm?
 Is the swarm gathered on a tree branch, fence post or somewhere else?
 How high off the ground is it?
 Is there anything surrounding the swarm that would make it difficult or dangerous to collect the swarm?
 Sometimes beekeepers will travel long distances to collect swarms, so it is important to let them know if you have contacted other individuals or if the swarm flies away before they arrive.

-- Problem and Unwanted Bees from Michigan Beekeepers’ Association
+- Problem and unwanted bees webpage from Michigan Beekeepers Association

 - Bee, wasp or hornet nest: Which one is it? from Michigan State University Extension